AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

   return msg;
   ```
   ![Snowboy smartlock](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/voiceRecognition.png)
-  Sadly, I forgot to capture the current example, but while testing, I was going with hello world and it was detected and send to the mqtt input snowboy_dina
+  Sadly, I forgot to capture the current example, but while testing, I was going with hello world and it was detected and send to the mqtt input snowboy_dina.
+From the terminal ```python demo4.py Dina.pmdl```
   ![Snowboy dina](https://github.com/AnastasiiaMishchenko/Internationals/blob/master/Anastasiia%20Mishchenko/Images/snowboy_dina.png)
   **Note:** the problem was that I used the wrong port.
 Instead of  1883, I used 1880.